Dave’s Killer Bread: Science on complex carbs, inflammation

 If you switch to Dave’s Killer Bread, your body may signal how well it tolerates the dense nutrition profile.
 Here is what to watch for:

-• Digestive changes: The sudden increase in fiber (5g per slice) can cause temporary bloating or gas if your body is not accustomed to roughage.
+• Digestive changes: The sudden increase in fiber (often about 5 g per slice in standard-sliced “21 Whole Grains and Seeds,” but check the label) can cause temporary bloating or gas if your body is not accustomed to roughage.

 • Satiety levels: You should notice staying full longer after lunch.
 If you are hungry an hour after eating a sandwich, you may need more fats or protein, as the bread alone is metabolically active.

-• Energy stability: Unlike the “crash” after white toast, Dave’s killer bread nutrition should provide a steady energy release.
+• Energy stability: Unlike the “crash” after white toast, Dave’s killer bread nutrition should provide a steadier energy release for many people.

-• Allergic reactions: Watch for itching or swelling if you have undiagnosed sensitivities to sesame or sunflower seeds, which are abundant in the crust.
+• Allergic reactions: Watch for itching, hives, or swelling if you have undiagnosed sensitivities to sesame or sunflower seeds, which are abundant in the crust.

 What to do about it